aricciardelli2/aricciardelli2.github.io/belly_button/README.md

 ## Summary

-The [Belly Button Biodiversity Dashboard Dashboard](https://aricciardelli2.github.io/belly_button) is a great source for subjects to view their relevant belly button bacteria data and information to determine if their belly button is a gold mine in the hunt for the next vegan meat!
+The [Belly Button Biodiversity Dashboard Dashboard](https://aricciardelli2.github.io/belly_button) is a great source for subjects to view their relevant belly button bacteria data and information to determine if their belly button is a gold mine in the hunt for the next synthetic meat!